SAP-samples/teched2021-ISP261/exercises/ex1/README.md

 # Exercise 1 - Connect Kyma to CCv2

-In this exercise, we will create a connection between CCv2 and SAP BTP, Kyma runtime.
-This way, we can start subscribing to events and consuming APIs coming from CCv2.
+In this exercise you will create a connection between CCv2 and SAP BTP, Kyma runtime.
+With this connection in place you can start subscribing to events and consuming APIs coming from CCv2.

 ## Exercise 1.1 Create a System

-In this step, you will create a System in the SAP BTP which will be used to pair the mock application to the Kyma runtime.
-This step will be performed at the Global account level of your SAP BTP account.
+As a first step, you will create a System at the Global account level of your SAP BTP account which will be used to pair the CCv2 application to the Kyma runtime.

-1. Open your global SAP BTP account and choose the System Landscape > Systems menu options.
+1. Open your Global SAP BTP account and choose the `System Landscape > Systems` menu options.

 ![Register System](./images/1-register-system.png)

-2. Choose the Register System option, provide the name and set the type to SAP Commerce Cloud and then choose Register.
+2. Click the `Register System` option, provide the name, set the type to `SAP Commerce Cloud` and then choose `Register`.

 ![System Details](./images/2-give-system-details.png)

-3. Copy the Token value and close the window.
+3. Copy the Token value, store it somewhere safe and close the window.
 This value will expire in five minutes and will be needed in a subsequent step.

 ![Token generated](./images/3-token-generated.png)